West York Island: Structures and environment

 West York Island is covered with low vegetation and scrub.
 Outcrops are visible on the southern and eastern portion of the island during low tides.
 It is a sanctuary for giant sea turtles that lay their eggs on the island all year round.
 The high salinity of the groundwater on the island retards the growth of introduced trees like coconuts, ipil-ipil, and other types; only those plants indigenous to the area, (mostly beach types of plants), thrive and survive the hot and humid condition, especially during the dry season.

 There are no buildings on the island, except for the ruins of houses built by Japanese soldiers during World War II, and a small Philippine observation post where Filipino soldiers are stationed.

 The Philippine Coast Guard constructed 5 lighthouses in the area, and this includes one on West York Island.

 Plans

-Kalayaan municipal officials have proposed that this island be populated with civilian settlers "within the coming years".
-If accomplished, it will be the second barangay of Kalayaan (after Thitu Island/Pag-asa).
-However, only naval vessels are currently capable of reaching the island.
-An estimate of 300 million pesos (US$7.5M) will be needed to construct an airstrip, a docking site, some land reclamation and other structures necessary to support an isolated community.
+As of February 2026, the local government of Kalayaan has identified West York (Likas) Island, a recognized green turtle sanctuary, as a candidate for potential future civilian settlement to bolster the administrative presence of the municipality in the Kalayaan Island Group.
+This island is part of a broader municipal strategy to reinforce regional governance and enhance the delivery of basic services, with full-scale settlement remaining contingent upon the prior establishment of foundational infrastructure to ensure long-term viability for future residents.